 Let’s face it, leg day is hard.
 Don’t make it any harder on yourself.
 Avoid doing HIIT on the same day you have a leg workout scheduled.
 Instead, try and separate them by at least one day for rest.
 This will also help you avoid attempting HIIT while experiencing post-leg day soreness.

-Because HIIT is so intense, it’s much easier to overtrain yourself doing it.
+Because HIIT workouts are so intense, it’s much easier to overtrain yourself doing it.
 Be sure to gauge your recovery often.
 Are you feeling recovered?
 Do you go into each workout full of energy?

 If the answer is no, you may be doing too much.
 Consider backing off slightly, reducing how many sessions you are doing or the duration of the workouts.